Seismic Compliance Frequently Asked Questions

 5. What will HCAI do with the attestation statement?

 Attestations are public records due to their mandate in law.
-Attestation letters will be publicly available on the Facility Detail page on the HCAI Office of Statewide Hospital Planning and Development (OSHPD) web site for each responding facility.
-The Facility Detail page is here.
+Attestation letters will be publicly available on the Facility Detail page of the HCAI Office of Statewide Hospital Planning and Development (OSHPD) web site for each responding facility.

 6. What will happen if our facility does not submit an attestation statement?